Vishal-zmr/Big-Data-Analysis/README.md

 MENTOR: NEELA SANTOSH

-🔶 Description
+~Description:

-For my Codtech IT Solutions Internship Task-1, I worked on Big Data Analysis using PySpark to demonstrate my ability to handle, process, and derive meaningful insights from large-scale datasets efficiently.
+I worked on Big Data Analysis using PySpark to demonstrate my ability to handle, process, and derive meaningful insights from large-scale datasets efficiently.
 The objective of this task was to familiarise myself with distributed data processing frameworks like PySpark and understand their applications in real business scenarios.

 I began the task by understanding the requirements, which included performing analysis on a large dataset using tools like PySpark or Dask to demonstrate scalability.
 I chose PySpark due to its wide industry use in handling big data with its powerful cluster computing capabilities built on top of Apache Spark.